 The Shareholding and Brand Agreement also contains provisions on Bilfinger shareholding in the Company as described in Part 1 of this Prospectus.
 In addition, Bilfinger will, if relevant, promptly notify the Directors if it reasonably believes that any proposed market purchase will cause its holding of Ordinary Shares to exceed 25 per cent. of the Ordinary Shares issued by the Company.
 Subject to the Company being permitted to do so in accordance with applicable law and regulations and its Articles, the Company has agreed under the Shareholding and Brand Agreement to purchase such number of Ordinary Shares from Bilfinger as Bilfinger wishes to dispose of solely to ensure that Bilfinger does not hold more than 25 per cent. of the Ordinary Shares in issue immediately following the market purchase.
 Any such purchase will be on the same terms and subject to the same conditions as any other market purchase(s) being made at the same time.
-Bilfinger will not be obliged to dispose of Ordinary Shares to the Company, nor can it require the Company to make market purchases of its Ordinary Shares if as a result of such purchase Bilfinger will hold less than 25 per cent. of the Ordinary Shares in issue immediately after such purchase.
+Bilfinger will not be obliged to dispose of Ordinary Shares if as a result of such purchase Bilfinger will hold less than 25 per cent. of the Ordinary Shares in issue immediately after such purchases of its Ordinary Shares in issue immediately after such purchases of its Ordinary Shares in issue immediately after such purchases.